TWasilonek/react-native-auth/README.md

 ## Description

 This project is a simple authentication React Native app.
-My goal was to ctreate a template that I can reuse in my apps, that gives me the most needed frontend authentication pieces:
+My goal was to ctreate a template that I can reuse in other apps, that gives me the most needed frontend authentication pieces:
   * The auth flow logic,
   * Auth flow screen templates: Login, Sign Up and Forgot Password,
-  * React Navigation for navigating,
+  * Navigation system with React Navigation,
-  * State management template with Redux and Redux Saga,
+  * State management with Redux and Redux Saga,
-  * Simple stubbed api that is a starting point to implement any authentication provider.
+  * Simple stubbed api that is a starting point to implement any authentication provider,
+  * Permanent storage of logged user with AsyncStorage